DCAN-Labs/cdni-brain/docs/pipelines.md

 1. For further information on DCAN Infant Pipeline flags, see the [readthedocs section here](infant-doc.md#pipeline-optional-flags-and-example).

-2. If an error is encountered, document it [here](https://docs.google.com/document/d/1FEcHVf34hWy9o0V0GKka5b2VKw5ndRt8/edit).
-Also, see [Troubleshooting](troubleshooting.md#infant-abcd-bids-pipeline-dcan-infant-pipeline).
+2. If an error is encountered, document it [on this Google Doc](https://docs.google.com/document/d/1FEcHVf34hWy9o0V0GKka5b2VKw5ndRt8/edit).
+Also, see [the troubleshooting page](troubleshooting.md#infant-abcd-bids-pipeline-dcan-infant-pipeline).

 3. Example command: